mikedfunk/learning/tmux/windows_and_panes.md

 * `<prefix> {` move pane left/up
 * `<prefix> q` show pane numbers, type number to go to that pane

+## Misc

-If you see a `*M` on the end of a pane, it's because that pane is "marked".
+* If you see a `*M` on the end of a pane, it's because that pane is "marked".
 You can unmark it with `<prefix> m`.
 [More info](http://superuser.com/questions/1056977/uppercase-m-at-the-right-of-window-name-in-tmux)
+* You [can navigate seamlessly between panes](https://robots.thoughtbot.com/seamlessly-navigate-vim-and-tmux-splits) with some configuration in `.tmux.conf`.